Business

 FAQ

-how often should you check in with clients between projects
+How often should you check in with clients between projects?

-what should a client check-in message actually say
+What should a client check-in message actually say?

-Keep it under five sentences: acknowledge the time since you last spoke, reference something specific to them or their industry, and close with a low-pressure offer to catch up.
+Keep it under five sentences: acknowledge the time since you last spoke, reference something specific to them or their situation, and close with a low-pressure offer to catch up.
 Avoid leading with a pitch — curiosity about their situation lands better than a product push.

-is it awkward to message a client you haven't spoken to in a year
+Is it awkward to message a client you haven't spoken to in a year?

-Rarely.
-Most clients appreciate a thoughtful nudge and won't remember the gap as clearly as you do.
-A casual or warm tone works best here — acknowledge the time lightly, then move straight to genuine interest in how things are going.
+Rarely — most clients appreciate a thoughtful nudge and won't remember the gap as clearly as you do.
+A casual or warm tone works best here: acknowledge the time lightly, then move straight to genuine interest in how things are going.